websanco/liferay-learn/docs/dxp/7.x/en/content-authoring-and-management/documents-and-media/publishing-and-sharing/publishing-documents-on-a-dxp-site.md

     Under the Setup tab, there are a few options to configure:

-    * Display Settings - This allows you to show each file’s actions, filter the media types to display, and choose a display template for your media.
+    **Display Settings:** This allows you to show each file’s actions, filter the media types to display, and choose a display template for your media.

-    * Folders Listing - This allows you to select a Document Library folder to serve as the root folder from which to display files.
+    **Folders Listing:** This allows you to select a Document Library folder to serve as the root folder from which to display files.
 The root folder you select becomes the highest-level folder the widget can access.

     Click *Save* to save your changes.
 Click *Cancel* to return to the widget without saving changes.